Mark Debald, Transportation Program Administrator

 FTA Section 5310 (Enhanced Mobility of Seniors and Individuals with Disabilities)

 The Enhanced Mobility of Seniors and Individuals with Disabilities Program, also known as FTA Section 5310, aims to accommodate the transportation needs of the elderly and persons with disabilities where public transportation services are unavailable, insufficient or inappropriate.
 NYSDOT administers the program in New York State.
 The NYSDOT funds are available to non-profit organizations or public agencies to purchase buses for elderly and disabled transportation.
 The program funds 80 percent of the vehicle purchase cost, with the remaining 20 percent provided by the applicant organization as the local match.
-Funding is not available for operating expenses.
-Projects in Dutchess County using Section 5310 funding must be included in or be consistent with the PDCTC's Coordinated Public Transit-Human Service Transportation Plan (.pdf).
+Funding is also available for operating expenses.
+Projects in Dutchess County using Section 5310 funding must be consistent with the DCTC's Coordinated Public Transit-Human Service Transportation Plan (.pdf).

 More information is available on the FTA Section 5310 website.